 Need Assistance?
 Call us today!
 714-296-5151

-American Board of Sleep and Breathing
+American Sleep and Breathing Academy

 The American Board of Sleep and Breathing (ABSB) is an independent organization that provides a Diplomate designation for dentists who provide evidence of knowledge and skill in the provision of oral appliance therapy for sleep and breathing disorders.